isl-org/Open3D/docs/tutorial/Advanced/global_registration.rst

 The source point cloud is intentionally transformed with custom transformation matrix.
 This script uses ``draw_registration_result`` that is introduced in :ref:`visualize_registration`.

-The script displays two point clouds like below:
+The script displays two point clouds like below.
+This is challenging for ICP based methods.

 .. image:: ../../_static/Advanced/global_registration/initial.png
     :width: 400px